I. Mechanical properties of steel

 5. Yield-strength ratio ( σ S/ σ B)

 The ratio of the yield point (yield strength) of steel to the tensile strength is called the yield strength ratio.
 The higher the yield-strength ratio, the higher the reliability of structural parts.
-The yield-strength ratio of general carbon steel is 0.6-0.65, and that of low alloy structural steel is 0.65-0.75, and that of alloy structural steel is 0.84-0.86.
+The yield-strength ratio of general carbon steel is 0.6-0.65, low alloy structural steel is 0.65-0.75, and alloy structural steel is 0.84-0.86.

 6. Hardness

-Hardness indicates the material’s resistance to hard objects pressing into its surface.
-It is one of the important performance indexes of metal materials.
+Hardness indicates the material's resistance to complex objects pressing into its surface.
+It is one of the critical performance indexes of metal materials.
 The higher the general hardness, the better the wear resistance.
-Commonly used hardness indicators are Brinell hardness, Rockwell hardness and Vickers hardness.
+Commonly used hardness indicators are Brinell hardness, Rockwell hardness, and Vickers hardness.

 1) Brinell Hardness (HB)

-Hardened steel balls of a certain size (diameter is generally 10mm) are pressed into the surface of the material with a certain load (generally 3000kg) for a period of time.
+Hardened steel balls of a specific size enerally 10mm) are pressed into the material's surface with a specific load (generally 3000kg) for some time.
 After unloading, the ratio of the load to the indentation area is called Brinell Hardness (HB).

 2) Rockwell Hardness (HR)

-When HB>450 or the sample is too small, Rockwell hardness measurement cannot be used instead of Brinell hardness test.
-It is a diamond cone with a top angle of 120 degrees or a steel ball with a diameter of 1.59 and 3.18 mm, which is pressed into the surface of the material under certain loads and the hardness of the material is determined by the depth of the indentation.
+When HB>450 or the sample is too small, the Rockwell hardness measurement instead of the Brinell hardness test cannot be used.
+It is a diamond cone with a top angle of 120 degrees or a steel ball with a diameter of 1.59 and 3.18 mm, which is pressed into the material's surface under certain loads, and the indentation's depth determines the material's hardness.
 There are three different scales to indicate the hardness of the tested material:

-HRA: Hardness obtained with a 60 kg load and a diamond cone press-in for extremely hard materials such as cemented carbides.
+HRA: Hardness obtained with a 60 kg load and a diamond cone press-in fortoughd materials such as cemented carbides.

-HRC: Hardness obtained by using a 150 kg load and a diamond cone press-in for materials with high hardness such as hardened steel.
+HRC: Hardness is obtained using a 150 kg load and a diamond cone press-in for materials with high hardness, such as hardened steel.

 3) Vickers Hardness (HV)

-The material surface is pressed by a diamond square cone press with a load less than 120 kg and a top angle of 136 degrees.
+A diamond square cone press presses the material surface with a load of less than 120 kg and a top angle of 136 degrees.
 The Vickers hardness value (HV) is defined by dividing the surface area of the material indentation recess by the load value.

 II.
 Black Metals and Non-ferrous Metals